 Anyway, this is almost certainly the best this film has looked since the first prints were struck.
-Like many slasher films of the day, it was shot pretty much entirely on location, which means that despite the best efforts of the crew, some shots do display some variation in lighting.
+Like many slasher films of the day, it was shot pretty much entirely on location.
+What this means is that despite the best efforts of the crew, some shots do display some variation in lighting.
 It does also mean, however, that an atmosphere of isolation is maintained pretty well throughout.
 And the location (a national park in Oregon) looks stunning and haunting at the same time.
-The trees are so dense you could easily believe that someone was there, hiding, watching you.
+The trees are so dense you could easily believe that someone was there, hidden, watching you.
 Waiting.
-Being honest, it looks no better, or no worse than a myriad of similar films made at the time, which means it “feels” like it should.
+Being honest, it looks no better, or no worse than a myriad of similar films made at the time.
+Which means that it “feels” like it should.
 Audio is a pretty basic 2.0 stereo mix, which is again pretty standard.

 The disc does contain a longer “international” cut of the film, but the print this is taken from is heavily scratched, so makes viewing it a curiosity you won’t view more than once.

 The cast are all pretty good, acquitting themselves well.
 There is very little in the way of “wooden” or “hammy” acting (except perhaps from the killer).
 Indeed, they are far more watchable than the casts of many similar films, which makes a pleasant change.